symfony/symfony-docs/glossary.rst

    Kernel
         The *Kernel* is the core of Symfony2.
 The Kernel object handles HTTP requests using all the bundles and libraries registered to it.
-See :ref:`The Architecture: The Application Directory <the-app-dir>` and the :doc:`/book/internals` chapter.
+See :ref:`The Architecture: The Application Directory<quicktour-architecture-app-dir>`
+        and the :doc:`/book/internals` chapter.

    Firewall
         In Symfony2, a *Firewall* doesn't have to do with networking.
 Instead,